-Block Grant Funds and City Capital Improvement Funds.
-Private monies must come from interested developers who are aware of the potential of the area and are willing to invest.
-The mix of private and public monies has been defined in the implementation schedule. must be noted however that any City conditioned on expenditures are availability of funds and subsequent allocation of these funds to the project by City Council.
+Block Grant Funds and City Capital Private monies Improvement Funds. must come from interested developers who are aware of the potential of the area and are willing to The mix of private and invest. public monies has been defined in the implementation schedule. must be noted however that any City conditioned on expenditures are availability of funds and subsequent allocation of these funds to the project by City Council.
 The following list represents the step by step project strategies. projects are listed in the order in which, if completed, would offer a rational development schedule.